2600hz/docs-user-guides/doc/faxing/smartpbx_faxbox.md

 ## Set up user for faxing

-Setup with SmartBPX is very simple.
+Setup with SmartPBX is very simple.

    1. Navigate to SmartPBX users.
    ![Users](users.png)